Website Speed Optimization with Shopify Plus

 As a hosted ecommerce solution that manages servers for all its online stores, the Shopify platform is committed to optimal performance.
 While there are many reasons to utilize the platform, one often overlooked benefit is website speed optimization for checkout pages.
-Read on to find out why this matters and how leveraging Shopify can improve your site performance.
+Read on to find out why this matters and how building on Shopify can improve your site performance through Shopify speed optimization.

-A fast, efficient website is a competitive advantage for brands, and it has a direct impact on your conversions.
-If your online store is having speed issues or the loading speed of your checkout pages are slow, there's a good chance your potential customers will call it quits and shop somewhere else.
+A fast, efficient website is a competitive advantage for brands, and it has a direct impact on conversions.
+If your online store is having speed issues or the load time of checkout pages is slow, there's a good chance that potential customers will leave the site and shop somewhere else.

 Though 15 seconds is a negligible amount of time in most contexts, it's light years in the world of online shopping.
-In fact, an estimated 40% of shoppers abandon sites when they take more than three seconds to load.
-What's more, even if your website visitors stick it out through a slow page load, a three-second waiting period makes customer satisfaction drop by 16%.
+In fact, almost half of shoppers abandon sites when they take more than three seconds to load.
+What's more, even if website visitors stick it out through a slow page load, a three-second waiting period makes customer satisfaction drop by 16%.

-Also, a fast checkout page often still works for consumers accessing it from an older mobile device, a slow computer, or poor internet connection.
+Also, a fast checkout page often still works for consumers accessing it from an older mobile device, a slow computer, or a poor internet connection.
 However, a slow website and a slow device are usually a bad combo.
 In many cases, visitors won't be able to do what they came to do.
-All in all, fast load times help to ensure all customers can make purchases on your site.
+All in all, fast load times help to ensure all customers can make purchases.

 Product page speed is also one of Google's ranking factors, meaning faster websites are prioritized in search results.
-For this reason alone, site speed is an essential part of a successful SEO (search engine optimization) strategy.
-As you can see, website speed optimization is crucial when it comes to your discoverability, bounce rate, conversions, and overall sales..
+For this reason alone, site speed is an essential part of a successful SEO (search engine optimization) strategy, allowing customers to find and access your site.
+As you can see, website speed optimization is crucial when it comes to discoverability, bounce rate, conversions, and overall sales.

 What Affects Site Speed?

-For instance, the code, apps, and image size you use to achieve a specific appearance or functionality can slow down the performance of your online store.
-If you're able to remove an app, unneeded code, or change an image size, it can greatly improve your website speed.
+For instance, the code, apps, and image size you use to achieve a specific appearance or functionality can slow down the performance of an online store.
+If you're able to remove an unnecessary app or change an image size, it can greatly improve overall website speed.

-Having a strong site speed is a crucial element of running an ecommerce site.
-Fortunately, there are several elements that can help you quantify and understand your page speed as well as learn how to improve it.
+High site speed is a crucial element of an effective ecommerce site.
+Fortunately, there are several elements that can help you quantify and understand page speed as well as learn how to improve it.
 These elements are called page speed scores.
-These page speed scores can help you take corrective action to speed up your site, but they are also heavily used by Google and other search engines to determine your search result rankings.

-One of the best ways to see how your site will stack up is to use Google PageSpeed Insights.
-This site provides valuable data about load speeds and speeds of interactions on your website and provides an overall score of your site.
-The four key components that factor into your score are:
+Page speed scores can help you take corrective action to speed up the site, but are also heavily used by Google and other search engines to determine search result rankings.
+One of the best ways to see how your site will stack up is to use tools like Pingdom or Google PageSpeed Insights.
+This site provides valuable data about load speeds and speeds of interactions on the website and provides an overall score.

 • First Contentful Paint